spykard/cp-networks/README.md

 Learns acyclic conditional preference networks from noisy preferences.
 Calculates transparent entailment [1].
+There is a batch algorithm and an online algorithm.
 User can create custom datasets by following the existing format.
 Can generate a random database with noise.